carlffisher/MarsRoverKata/MarsKataProject/MarsRoverKataProject3/README.md

 To activate it:

 * The reference to Microsoft.NET.Test.Sdk in MarsRoverKataProject3.csproj is commented out.
 Uncomment it.
-* In Programs.cs the reference to the original Main method is commented out.
-Uncomment it, and ...
+* Install Microsoft.NET.Test.Sdk with VS Package Manager
-* In Programs.cs comment out the Main method above the original.
+* In Programs.cs comment out Main() method
 * Rebuild